danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 OBM requires the ability to dynamically assess compute availability and adjust media object delivery accordingly.
 Depending on the decision logic associated with OBM service delivery, one or more compute-related metrics must be conveyed within a CATS domain.
 The frequency of such conveyance must be optimised to ensure that signalling overhead does not introduce additional network congestion.
 While existing routing protocols can provide a baseline for conveying such metrics, alternative mechanisms may be required to efficiently integrate compute-aware decision-making processes.

 Furthermore, an effective OBM system should balance network path selection with the real-time availability of compute resources to ensure optimal QoE.
-This may involve leveraging distributed compute resources across the network, allowing OBM elements to be processed closer to the user when necessary.
+This may involve leveraging distributed compute resources across the network, matching computing workloads to resource-availability and allowing OBM elements to be processed closer to the user when necessary.
 Mechanisms for synchronising compute-aware decisions across different network segments will be crucial to ensuring seamless media composition and delivery.

 The categories of metrics relevant to OBM in a compute-aware traffic steering context include: